Digital Oscillator Circuit - Ensoniq 5503DOC |

 Address Bus Resolution

-For practical reasons this value has to be set to the same pattern as bits
+These bits determine which accumulator bits are used for address calculation.
+For tuning reasons, this value has to be set to the same pattern as bits

-5-3 thus resulting in A9 being the lowest used accumulator bits (highest
+5-3, thus resulting in A9 being the lowest used accumulator bits (highest depending on the wavetable size).
+By using a different pattern, octave shifting can be achieved.

 Pattern